Tata goes back to drawing board at stalled Indian car unit

 “We’re definitely not factoring in a revival in their market share for the next two to three years.
 We don’t see any major new products ... launched over the next two to three years,” said Jinesh Gandhi, auto analyst at Motilal Oswal Securities in Mumbai.
 “It’s going to be an uphill task for them.”

-Tata’s car sales fell 8 percent in the April-November period from a year earlier, as main rivals Hyundai Motor (005380.KS) and Maruti Suzuki (MRTI.NS) posted increases.
+Tata’s car sales fell 8 percent in the April-November period from a year earlier, as main rivals Hyundai Motor and Maruti Suzuki posted increases.

 The company relied on Jaguar Land Rover for 90 percent of its consolidated profit in the last financial year.
 The slowdown in its domestic business is seen as a drag on its value.

-Tata Motors has a 12-month forward price to earnings ratio of 7.4, according to Thomson Reuters StarMine, against 17.2 for Maruti Suzuki and 9.2 for BMW AG (BMWG.DE).
+Tata Motors has a 12-month forward price to earnings ratio of 7.4, according to Thomson Reuters StarMine, against 17.2 for Maruti Suzuki and 9.2 for BMW AG.

 “For sure new products are the source of growth and interest in our market,” Managing Director Karl Slym told Reuters.
 “And so product focus is and should always be a priority.”